 This course will emphasize the application of CAD/CAM in the manufacturing of a quantity of machined parts.
 Students will utilize CAM software, conversational programming and manual programming skills.
 Live tooling and fourth axis work will be covered as it relates to the CNC lathe and mill.
-In addition students will participate in a service learning project as well as individual projects and/or
+In addition, students will partici-